-Figure 7: Accounting for matching & simulation quality: Georgia in table A6.
+Country-specific triple-difference estimates of the independence dividend are reported in table A3.
 Compared to their uncorrected counterparts, triple-difference estimates of the independence dividend also tend to be lower in absolute value.
-That being said, a look at figure A8 reveals that correcting for matching as well as simulation quality does not qualitatively affect our previous conclusions.
-Thus, our estimates indicate that declaring independence tended to be costly in the long run for about 45% of the NICs in our sample whereas only 35% of them experienced a long run independence gain.
+That being said, a look at figure A3 reveals that correcting for matching as well as simulation quality does not qualitatively affect our previous conclusions.
+Thus, our estimates indicate that declaring independence tended to be costly in the long run for about 50% of the NICs in our sample whereas only 35% of them experienced a long run independence gain.